 Being a mom is one of the greatest blessings a woman could ever have in life.
-Being able to influence your children in a way that will help them be better contributors for society is a great and amazing journey.
+Being able to influence your children in a way that will help them be better contributors to society is a great and amazing journey.

 However, you know that being a mom is also one of the most difficult jobs on the planet and it can really wear you out.
 Especially when you have to work and raise kids, it’s a whole other ball game that can really throw your life out of balance.